 When a calendar owner adds a block of available time to their calendar, they can specify various kinds of access restrictions (who can see the block and/or make appointments).
 They can also set a scheduling "deadline" (by when appointments have to be made), as well as limiting how many appointments an individual may make in a block of time (e.g., the maximum number of appointments in an unslotted block).

 When a calendar owner adds recurring blocks of available time (e.g., every Tuesday from 2:30 until 5pm) they may designate the "kinds" of days on which they are available.
 The Princeton academic calendar is built-in to WASS, so it knows which days correspond to "teaching days", "reading period", etc. This makes it easy to set up one's semester office hours.

-Appointment makers login to the system and lookup a calendar owner's calendar (by netID or name).
+Appointment makers login to the system and lookup a calendar owner's calendar (by netID or name or course enrollment).
 They are shown the calendar owner's calendar, including blocks of available time.
 They can then select an available time and make an appointment.
 Email notifications are sent (if requested) to the appointment maker and the calendar owner, as well as reminders (if requested, the evening before the appointment).

 Calendar owners and appointment makers can go into the system at any time and cancel pending appointments.
 Calendar owners can add and delete blocks of available time (any appointments scheduled for a deleted block are automatically cancelled, with an e-mail notification).